 We learned a lot on that trip – not only about motorhome travel in Europe but also about traveling with kids in a campervan.

 If you are planning your European road trip, wondering if travel in a campervan with kids is a good idea or simply looking for advice on how to travel Europe with kids, read on – we have some great travel tips for you.

 Not planning a family trip to Europe?
 Don’t leave just yet!
 We think these tips for motorhome travel with kids are just as relevant for families planning a campervan trip to the USA or Australia.
 So read on and feel free to share your best tips in the comments below.

-In our opinion, traveling in a motorhome is the best way to travel around Europe with a family, particularly if you have more time to spare.
+In our opinion, traveling in a motorhome is a great to travel around Europe with a family, particularly if you have more time.

-What we loved about this mode of travel was that we could unpack our backpacks once and travel when and where we wanted.
+What we loved about this mode of travel was we could unpack our backpacks, once, and travel when and where we wanted.

 There was no need to carry, pack and unpack bags, no booking and waiting for trains, planes or buses.
 There was not even a need to find and book appropriate family accommodation in advance.
 And the best thing: no need to sit in restaurants every day with tired children at the end of a big day.

 When travelling around Europe in a motorhome you have a great deal more flexibility and control over the where, when and how far each day: